harm-smits/42docs/libs/minilibx/getting_started.md

 }
 ```

-Notice that this will cause an issue.
-As an image is represented in real time in
+Note that this will cause an issue.
+Because an image is represented in real time
-a window, changing the same image will cause a bunch of screen-tearing when
+in a window, changing the same image will cause a bunch of screen-tearing when
 writing to it.
 You should therefore create two or more images to hold your
 frames temporarily.
 You can then write to a temporary image, so that you don't
-write to the currently presented image.
+have to write to the currently presented image.

 ## Pushing images to a window